 Adobe Illustrator and CorelDRAW have many similarities, which makes it easy to move from one graphics application to the other.
 Although they share most basic drawing and design capabilities, Adobe Illustrator and CorelDRAW are distinguished by some differences in both terminology and tools.
 Understanding these differences lets you make a quick transition to CorelDRAW.

-- "Comparing terminology" (page 871)

-- "Comparing tools" (page 872)
+- "Compare terminology" (page 815) - "Compare tools" (page 816)

-- "Using the Adobe Illustrator workspace" (page 875)

-Comparing terminology
+Compare terminology

 The terms and concepts in Adobe Illustrator and CorelDRAW differ for some features.
 Adobe Illustrator terms are listed below with their CorelDRAW equivalents.